 Next, we moved on to the highlight of the tour: Little Harbor.
 In more ideal conditions, we could have used some of the fun gear Scotty had waiting for us.
 Paddleboarding, surfing, snorkeling and mountain biking are all options.

 But since it was cold and windy, we decided to hike around the area during our time there.
-And we loved every minute of exploring this remote area of the island.
+And we loved every minute of exploring this remote area of Catalina Island.

 On better weather days, the “whale tale” rock that splits the harbor in two makes one side perfect for paddleboarding, while the other is a win for surfers.

-You can also camp here, if you’d like to spend even more time getting to know the interior.
+You can also camp here, if you’d like to spend even more time getting to know the interior of Catalina Island.
 (Catalina Outdoor Adventures can set you up for camping, too!)

 While the tour was educational, breathtaking and the perfect way to start our trip, we also really enjoyed getting to know our tour guide, Scotty!
 He started this company a few years ago and is now in the process of passing it on to pursue his next adventure.
 The more we travel, the more we find amazing people like Scotty who want to live their best life while making the world a better place.
 And that just fills our hearts with so much joy and hope for the future.

 Catalina Island Wildlife